Nodal

 The Talos Principle is a first-person puzzle game in the tradition of philosophical science fiction.
 Made by Croteam and written by Tom Jubert (FTL, The Swapper) and Jonas Kyratzes (The Sea Will Claim Everything).

-Why You'll Like It: It trades Portal’s comedy for philosophy, but its first-person puzzle rooms and gradual mastery of tools scratch a very similar itch.
+Why You'll Like It: It trades Portal’s comedy for philosophy, but its first-person puzzle spaces and layered mechanic combinations hit a very similar cerebral rhythm.

 Windows · Mac · Linux